iDash3/idash3.github.io/_posts/2023-08-10-predicting-friends.md

 We can now use this encoded information information to train models and make super interesting predictions.
 I'll write next part reagarding the actual model implementation.

 ### Predicting Friends

-Of course, this is a simplified explanation.
-The underlying math is intricate and fascinating.

 ## suun!